I am woman, hear me roar

 Move over the Birlas and Ambanis, because Jindal is here to stay!

 Savitri Jindal took the reign of her company when her husband, OP Jindal expired.
 Today, she is the richest woman in India and was named the 16th richest Indian in 2016.

 Once she took over the company, the revenue quadrupled

-She is also a politician and had served as had served as the Minister of State for Revenue and Disaster Management, Consolidation, Rehabilitation and Housing and also the Minister of State for Urban Local Bodies and Housing.
+She is also a politician and had served as the Minister of State for Revenue and Disaster Management, Consolidation, Rehabilitation and Housing and also the Minister of State for Urban Local Bodies and Housing.